Skip to content

 WORRIED ABOUT MANY THINGS

 She remembered that when she last felt the shackles around her feet, she had collapsed onto the floor of her home.
-It was the worry of that very home that had consumed her.
+It was the worrying over that very home that had consumed her.

-She could not find the answer, so she began her usual habit of pacing around her room.
+She could not find the answer, so she began pacing around her room (as was her habit).
 The shackles tightened with every pass.
 How would she ever find a way to live out her final days?
-Was what the doctors said really true?
+Was what the doctors said true?
 Had her illness now progressed to terminal?

-She knew where her answer lay, so she began her usual habit: she pulled out her Bible and asked the Lord of her life to meet her concerns.
-She searched the pages, opening to where her study had landed just the day before:
+She knew where her answer lay, so she pulled out her Bible and asked the Lord of her life to meet her concerns (as was her habit).
+She searched the Book, opening to the page she had studied just the day before:

 Even to your old age and gray hairs